swarnali13/Scientific_Calculator_with_Python/README.md

 -Must have a PC with atleast 4GB RAM
 # Exceptions description
-Here we are descrbing each type of execeptions which might arsise in this program:
+Here we are descrbing each type of execeptions(an unexpected situation which is not under our control) which might arsise in this program:

 I)DivsionByZeroError: Raised when divsior is 0.

 II)DomainError:Raised when the a negative number is provided in the argument of the logarithm function or providing a negative value for square root calculation.